wintexpro/doton-bridge/docs/index.md

 ## Summary

+#### DOTON

+DOTON is a message passing protocol based on ChainBridge protocol and extended in order to make it possible to work with TON chain.
+Currently, we support message passing between TON and Substrate-based chains.

+#### ChainBridge

 At a high level, ChainBridge is a message passing protocol.
 Events on a source chain are used to create a message that is then delivered to the destination chain.
 We define the concept of a Listener to extract events from a chain and construct a message, and a Writer to interpret messages and submit transactions to a chain.

 ![](./img/overview.png)